patriotnewsactivism/AI-Worker-Plus/README.md

 ## 🎨 Modern UI/UX Design

 The application features a sleek dark theme with:
-- Modern gradient accents
+- Modern gradient accents using Sky Blue and Teal
-- Clean, minimalist interface
+- Clean, minimalist interface design
-- Responsive design for all devices
+- Responsive layout for all devices
 - Smooth animations and transitions
 - Intuitive workflow and navigation